Prevention and precancer

 Three key risk factors

-The combination of these three factors is especially dangerous:
+The combination of these three factors is particularly dangerous:

 1. Oncology in the family (genetic predisposition)

-In this case, mandatory psychological help is the best method of prevention.
+In this case, mandatory psychological assistance is the best way to prevent it.

 • atrophic gastritis